-The Scientific Committee on Antarctic Research (SCAR) and the Council of Managers of National Antarctic Programmes (COMNAP) established the Joint Committee on Antarctic Data Management (JCADM) in 1997 to manage Antarctic data.
-In December 2008 the formal linkage with COMNAP ceased and JCADM became SC-ADM from January 2009.
+SCAR and the Council of Managers of National Antarctic Programmes (COMNAP) established the Joint Committee on Antarctic Data Management (JCADM) in 1997 to manage Antarctic data.
+In December 2008 the formal linkage with COMNAP ceased and JCADM became SCADM from January 2009.

-Members of SC-ADM are usually managers of the National Antarctic Data Centres or a relevant national contact.
+Members of SCADM are usually managers of the National Antarctic Data Centres (NADCs) or a relevant national contact.

-SC-ADM meets annually, with every second meeting in conjunction with SCAR.
-Reports, workplans and documents are published on the Meetings and reports page.
-SC-ADM's responsibilities include:
+SCADM meets annually, with every second meeting in conjunction with the SCAR Open Science Conference and Meetings.
+SCADM's responsibilities include:

-SCAR provides funding to support the Antarctic Master Directory (hosted by the Global Change Master Directory - GCMD).
+SCAR provides funding to support the Antarctic Master Directory (AMD), hosted by the Global Change Master Directory (GCMD).
 The GCMD is expected to provide support to the NADCs.
 NADCs are funded at a national level.

 The SCAR-COMNAP ad hoc Planning Group on Antarctic Data Management was established at XXII SCAR in June 1992 to replace the CCAD.
 The terms of reference for the Planning Group included:

-Considering SCAR's programs and requirements under the ATS, especially with respect to the Protocol on Environmental Protection
+- Considering SCAR's programmes and requirements under the ATS, especially with respect to the Protocol on Environmental Protection

 In 1992, the Group proposed the development of an Antarctic Data Directory System - NADCs linked to the AMD.
 The AMD would be hosted by the GCMD.
 The recommendations were accepted by the Antarctic Treaty Meeting in 1992 and by the SCAR and COMNAP executives in 1993.